lichuan/askcoin/README.md

 - ***network.p2p.max_conn***:  maximum number of P2P network connections allowed.
 - ***network.p2p.init_peer***:  initial peer nodes in P2P networks.
 - ***network.websocket.enable***:  whether to open websocket service.
 - ***network.websocket.host***:  websocket address that mobile app or explorer can connect to.
-If you only want to provide internal network access, you can set this as a LAN address (192.168.1.234, for example).
+If you only want to provide internal network access, you can set this as a private address (such as 192.168.1.234).
 - ***network.websocket.port***:  websocket port that mobile app or explorer can connect to.
 - ***network.websocket.max_conn***:  maximum number of websocket connections allowed.